Dunno-AI/shakescript/README.md

 #### AI Validation (`validation.py`)

-- Checks:
-  - Timeline alignment
-  - Character location/motivation consistency
-  - Dialogue and tone coherence
+-   Checks for timeline alignment, character consistency (location and motivation), and coherence in dialogue and tone.
-- Refines up to 3 times if inconsistencies found
+-   Refines the story up to three times if inconsistencies are found.

-#### Human Feedback Support (`episodes.py`)
+#### Human Feedback (`episodes.py`)

-- Users can refine via `/refine-batch`
+-   Users can refine episodes via the `/refine-batch` endpoint.
-- Gemini regenerates while preserving core elements
+-   Gemini regenerates content while preserving the story's core elements.

 #### Batch Processing (`refinement.py`)

-- Default batch size: 2 episodes
+-   The default batch size is two episodes.
-- Intermediate state stored in `current_episodes_content`
+-   The intermediate state is stored in `current_episodes_content`.

 ---